HMS Ark Royal (R09): Operational history

 The ship featured in the 1960s British television series Not Only...
 But Also starring Peter Cook and Dudley Moore.
 When commissions ended, items were fired off the catapult into the sea, including pianos and once a toilet complete with paying-off pennant.

 By 1970, Ark Royal had a complement of 39 aircraft.
 This typically comprised twelve Phantom FG Mk.1s, of 892 Naval Air Squadron, fourteen Buccaneer S Mk.2s of 809 Squadron, four Gannet AEW (Airborne Early Warning) Mk.3s of B Flight 849 Squadron, six Sea King HAS Mk.1s of 824 Squadron, two Wessex HAR Mk.1s of the Ship's Flight, and one Gannet COD Mk.4. later replaced by an AEW3.
 The Buccaneers doubled as tanker aircraft, using buddy refuelling pods, and as long-range reconnaissance aircraft with bomb bay-mounted camera packs.
 In July 1976, she represented Britain at the United States Bicentennial Celebration in Fort Lauderdale, Florida.

 In 1972, the Buccaneers aboard Ark Royal took part in a long-range strike mission over British Honduras in Central America shortly before its independence as a constitutional monarchy named Her Majesty's Government of Belize to deter a possible invasion by Guatemala, which had long-standing territorial claims.

 In 1977, under the flag of Admiral Sir Henry Leach KCB Commander-in-Chief Fleet, Ark Royal led the Royal Navy's tribute to and celebrations of Queen Elizabeth II's Silver Jubilee at Spithead.

 In the mid-1970s, the ship made a return to television.
 A major BBC documentary series, one of the earliest fly on the wall documentaries, Sailor was made, showing life on board the ship during a February-to-July 1976 Western Atlantic deployment.
 Her commanding officer at this time was Captain Wilfred Graham, a later Flag Officer Portsmouth, and the ship's Commander (executive officer) was Commander David Cowling.
 The theme tune for the programme was Sailing by Rod Stewart – a song that came to be associated with the ship and her successor.
 She visited Fort Lauderdale, Florida, from 30 May until 14 June 1978.

+On Wednesday 21 September 1977, Prince Charles was launched from the catapult, in a Buccaneer.